mndillon/toki-pona-nanpa-linja-n/README.md

     - K can be repeated many times to show any number of 000 groups at the end of a number
   - O is duplicated
     - O by itself represents pokala, the decimal point
-    - O doubled represents eme, the integer from fraction delimiter (when integers have additional fraction parts)
+    - O doubled represents eme, the delimiter between integer part and fraction part of a number (when integers have additional fraction parts)

 | Glyph                                                                                          | Letter(s)    |  Name                     | Design Rationale                                      |
 |------------------------------------------------------------------------------------------------|--------------|---------------------------|-------------------------------------------------------|